bchao1/dsnp_test_cases/2018_hw4-Memory_Manager/Usage.md

     Output files are `out.mine` and `out.ref` for your reference.

-## (TODO) Custom test flags
+## Customize your test cases (modify gen.py)

-`
-$ ./check linux16 [-n, -r, -e]
-`
-- `-n` : *Normal testing*.
-Contains a balanced amount of `new, delete, print, reset` commands and some illegal commands.
+- *Normal testing*: Should contain a balanced amount of `new, delete, print, reset` commands and some illegal commands.

-- `-e`: *Extensive testing of error messages*.
-Test file contains large number of illegal commands.
-Use this to check whether your error messages matches the spec.
+- *Extensive testing of error messages*: The probability of illegal commands should be high.

-- `-r`: *Extensive testing of recycle list*.
-A majority of `mtnew` commands allocates small number of arrays of varying size (in order to create recyclce list of different indices), and `mtdelete` randomly deletes large number of arrays.
+- *Extensive testing of recycle list*: A majority of `mtnew` commands should allocate small number of arrays of varying size (in order to create recyclce list of different indices), and `mtdelete` randomly deletes large number of arrays.